zestones/psycopg2-wrapper/README.md

-Great, here's the updated readme with the additional usage information:

 # Psycopg2-Wrapper

 Psycopg2-Wrapper is a Python library that provides a simple and easy-to-use interface for executing SQL queries using Psycopg2.
 It is designed to make it easy for developers to interact with PostgreSQL databases from Python applications.
----

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)